Debraj-Dey/Glassmorphic-Login-Register-Form/README.md

 This project is a responsive glassmorphic SignUp and SignIn form with several features and validations.
 It uses HTML, CSS (Tailwind CSS), and JavaScript.

+The form features smooth transitions, creating a seamless flow as users interact with the forms.
+From the animated login and sign-up pop-ups to the elegant success messages, the project enhances the user experience through subtle and visually appealing transitions.

 ## Features
 - Sign Up and Sign In Functionality
 - Password Visibility Toggler